Bloomery: Early to medieval Europe

 As a bloomery's size is increased, the iron ore is exposed to burning charcoal for a longer time.
-When combined with the strong air blast required to penetrate the large ore and charcoal stack, this may cause part of the iron to melt and become saturated with carbon in the process, producing unforgeable pig iron which requires oxidation to be reduced into cast iron, steel, and iron.
-This pig iron was considered a waste product detracting from the largest bloomeries' yield, and it was not until the 14th century that early blast furnaces, identical in construction but dedicated to the production of molten iron, were built.
+When combined with the strong air blast required to penetrate the large ore and charcoal stack, this may cause part of the iron to melt and become saturated with carbon in the process, producing unforgeable pig iron, which requires oxidation to be reduced into cast iron, steel, and iron.
+This pig iron was considered a waste product detracting from the largest bloomeries' yield, and early blast furnaces, identical in construction, but dedicated to the production of molten iron, were not built until the 14th century.

-Bloomery type furnaces typically produced a range of iron products from very low carbon iron to steel containing approximately 0.2% to 1.5% carbon.
-The master smith had to select pieces of low carbon iron, carburize them, and pattern-weld them together to make steel sheets.
-Even when applied to a non-carburized bloom, this pound, fold and weld process resulted in a more homogeneous product and removed much of the slag.
-The process had to be repeated up to 15 times when high quality steel was needed, as for a sword.
+Bloomery type furnaces typically produced a range of iron products from very low-carbon iron to steel containing around 0.2–1.5% carbon.
+The master smith had to select pieces of low-carbon iron, carburize them, and pattern-weld them together to make steel sheets.
+Even when applied to a noncarburized bloom, this pound, fold, and weld process resulted in a more homogeneous product and removed much of the slag.
+The process had to be repeated up to 15 times when high-quality steel was needed, as for a sword.
 The alternative was to carburize the surface of a finished product.
-Each welding's heat oxidises some carbon, so the master smith had to make sure there was enough carbon in the starting mixture.
+Each welding's heat oxidises some carbon, so the master smith had to make sure enough carbon was in the starting mixture.

-In England and Wales, despite the arrival of the blast furnace in the Weald in about 1491, bloomery forges, probably using water-power for the hammer as well as the bellows, were operating in the West Midlands region beyond 1580.
+In England and Wales, despite the arrival of the blast furnace in the Weald in about 1491, bloomery forges, probably using waterpower for the hammer and the bellows, were operating in the West Midlands region beyond 1580.
 In Furness and Cumberland, they operated into the early 17th century and the last one in England (near Garstang) did not close until about 1770.

-One of the oldest known blast furnaces in Europe has been found in Lapphyttan in Sweden, carbon-14 dated to be from the 12th century.
-The oldest bloomery in Sweden, also found in the same area, has been carbon-14 dated to 700 BCE.
+One of the oldest-known blast furnaces in Europe has been found in Lapphyttan in Sweden, carbon-14 dated to be from the 12th century.
+The oldest bloomery in Sweden, also found in the same area, has been carbon-14 dated to 700 BC.

 Bloomeries survived in Spain and southern France as Catalan forges into the mid-19th century, and in Austria as the Stückofen to 1775.

 The Americas

-Iron smelting was unknown in pre-Columbian America.
+Iron smelting was rare in pre-Columbian America.